joseeden/All-Things-DevOps/pages/030-Security/040-Embedded-Systems.md

 ### Securing Mobile Devices

+For more details, please see [Mobile Asset Deployments.](./051-Asset-and-Change-Management.md#mobile-asset-deployments)

 - **Bring your own device (BYOD)**
     - Employee uses personal device for work
     - IT department applies centralized policy